DiceLabs/husky/README.md

 **Press Start**

-The UI should look like this with all the process bubbles shown green for a successfull boot up
+The UI should look like this with all the process bubbles shown green for a successfull boot up then **click the blue button labeled Exit** near the bottom left hand side

-**You need to do this process for both arms**

-Follow back through the steps provided in [Working with UI and controller to activate the arms](https://github.com/DiceLabs/Husky/blob/Clearpath_husky_with_dual_arm_custom_packages/README.md#working-with-ui-and-controller-to-activate-the-arms)
+**You need to do this process for both arms** by simply **click select on the back panel** to switch to the other arm and follow back through the steps provided in [Working with UI and controller to activate the arms](https://github.com/DiceLabs/Husky/blob/Clearpath_husky_with_dual_arm_custom_packages/README.md#working-with-ui-and-controller-to-activate-the-arms) to turn on the other arm on

-#### Operating the UR arms
+## Operating the UR arms
-Because the UR arms may be ready for operation at a different time than the computer, the drivers are'nt set to launch with startup.
+Because the UR arms may be ready for operation at a different time than the computer, the drivers aren't set to launch with startup.
 In order to launch the drivers you must **SSH into the robots computer** and run this command:

 ```
 roslaunch husky_ur_bringup husky_dual_ur_bringup.launch